 This Keto Spaghetti Squash Au Gratin is a delicious low-carb side dish that’s perfect for holiday dinners but easy enough for any night of the week.

-The leaves are beginning to change colors, there is a little bit of a chill in the air, and #PSL is trending on twitter.
-This can only mean one thing, fall is here and that means it’s spaghetti squash season!
-It also means Lauren is on the verge of buying a literal truckload of pumpkins for decorations, so I guess I need to clean out the bed of the truck.
-Anyways, this Keto Spaghetti Squash Au Gratin is deliciously cheesy, and one of my favorite side dishes to accompany just about any entree at the moment.
+The leaves are beginning to change colors, there is a little bit of a chill in the air, and #PSL is trending on Twitter which means one thing, fall is here!
+This Keto Spaghetti Squash Au Gratin is deliciously cheesy, and one of our favorite fall side dishes to accompany just about any entree at the moment.

 Spaghetti squashes are surprisingly lower in carbs than you might expect.
-Typically when I think of squashes, especially the more fall and winter seasonal squashes, the words that come to mind are starchy and gourdy, but the spaghetti squash is a lot more similar to summer squash or zucchini in taste than it is a pumpkin.
-Plus, I strive* to “eat the rainbow” and incorporate as many different vibrant colors into my daily meals, and that yellow/orange color is really elusive for me.
-I can eat greens until the cows come home, a small handful of blackberries takes care of the darkest colors Mr. Roy G. Biv has to offer, but there are few options in the yellow/orange category that fit within my macro goals on a daily basis.
+Typically when we think of squashes, especially the more fall and winter seasonal squashes, the words that come to mind are starchy, but the spaghetti squash is a lot more similar to summer squash or zucchini in taste than it is a pumpkin.

 Keto Spaghetti Squash Au Gratin